micha/jquery-tablesort/README.markdown

   * When you dynamically add or remove rows from the table you can trigger the `sort` event to cause the "zebra stripes" to rearrange themselves properly.
+  * The ascending/descending state of each column is indicated by CSS classes that are applied to the table headings.
+Columns that are sorted in ascending order will have the class `sort-asc`, or the class `sort-desc` for descending.
+  * The table itself is given the class `jquery-tablesort` so you can set up CSS for sortable tables separately, if you want.